ConnectedSystems/agtor/README.md

    After the install completes, discard/revert the change to `setup.py` - i.e. `setup(use_pyscaffold=False)` to `setup(use_pyscaffold=True)`

 The tests found in the `tests` directory represent tentative usage examples.
+The `test_run.py` file gives an example of a model run.

 As Agtor is under development all current details are subject to change.